MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ![Disposition options](../media/retention-disposition-options.png)

+If you use the horizontal scroll bar, or close the min-review pane, you see additional columns that include the expiry date and the name of the disposition review stage.

-As you can see from this example, the actions supported are:
+As you can see from example shown, the actions supported are:

 - **Approve disposal**:
     - When this action is selected for an interim stage of disposition review when you have configured multiple stages: The item moves to the next disposition stage.